 - To be eligible, the player “must have not played in a professional or international hockey game during any of the three playing seasons prior to his or her election.”

-- A maximum of four male players may be elected in any year.
+- A maximum of four male and two female players may be elected in any year.

-Using each player’s PPS, here’s how the HHOF standards work:
+Using each player’s PPS score, here’s how the HHOF standards work:

 #1: There are six PPS standards based on era and position